rays1024/Midterm-Project/README.md

 # DATA 410 Advanced Applied Machine Learning Midterm Project
-In this project, we will perform regularized regressions, Stepwise Regression, kernel regressions, Random Forest, XGBoost algorithm, and Deep Learning method in analyzing the Boston Housing Price dataset.
+In this project, we will perform regularized regressions, Stepwise Regression, kernel regressions, Random Forest, XGBoost algorithm, and Neural Networks in analyzing the Boston Housing Price dataset.
 The regularized regressions include Ridge, LASSO, Elastic Net, SCAD, and Square Root LASSO regression.
 The kernel regressions include Gaussian, Tricubic, Quartic, and Epanechnikov kernels.
 In hyperparameter tuning process, we will use the Particle Swarm Optimization where applicable.
 At the end, we will list the 5-Fold validated mean absolute values of the differences between predicted housing prices and the test group housing prices and compare the performance of each technique that we have applied in this project.

 ## General Imports
 These imports are the tools for regularization techniques, hyperparameter tuning, and 5-Fold validation process.